nickatwork/logasaurus/README.md

 ## Description

-Logging modules to simply logging scenarios
+Logging modules to simply logging scenarios.
+Send a log message to SumoLogic, email, slack, or a local log file formatted a logfmt or JSON.

 ## Requirements